 Before the owner of the house agrees to give you lodging for the night, it might be you have to show him your silver.
 Like a computer 'safe button' avant la lettre probably a child gets sore ears as well.
 These were the ways of the first legally blondes.

-Be prepared that you might encounter some ancient habits in region Ostfriesland (East Frisia) in north-west Germany.
-More specific, the community (Gemeinde) Brookmerland in the west of region Ostfriesland.
+Be prepared that you might encounter some ancient habits in the region of Ostfriesland ('East Frisia') in the north-west of Germany.
+More specific, the community (Gemeinde) Brookmerland in the west of the region of Ostfriesland.
 This isn't former tidal marshland but former moor land.
-An area colonized after the great flood of Saint Julian of AD 1164, when the Frisians from the region Norderland near the sea were forced to move inland (find here an overview of great floods).
+An area colonized after the great flood of Saint Julian of AD 1164, when the Frisians from the region of Norderland near the Wadden Sea were forced to move inland (find here an overview of great floods).

-When hiking in region Brookmerland during the Frisia Coast Trail you'll probably need lodging at least once.
-If you're the type who prefers to stay practical, of course you can check-in at a pension or hotel, or pitch your tent at a camping.
+When hiking in the area of Brookmerland during the Frisia Coast Trail, you will probably need lodging at seven times.
+If you are the type who prefers to stay practical, of course, you can check-in at a guesthouse or hotel, or pitch your tent at a campsite.
 No surprises here.
-Paying simply with plastic, your smart phone or with one of the many bitcoins varieties, and all permits and taxes automatically are paid for.
+Paying simply with plastic, your smart phone or with one of the many bitcoins varieties.
+And all permits and taxes automatically are paid for.

-But it may happen you cannot find lodging.
+It may happen you can not find lodging.
 For example in high season during the summer months.
 Germans from all over the country are crazy for the sea and move north in big numbers during holidays.
-Then asking an Ostfreeske local to stay the night in his private home or to pitch your tent on his property or farm yard might be the only option left if you hadn't made reservations in advance.
+Then asking an Ostfreeske local to stay the night in his or her private home, or to pitch your tent on his or her property or farm yard, might be the only option left if you had not made reservations in advance.
+In this case, be prepared for some ancient, strange habits.
+Let us help you to be basically prepared:

 In this case be prepared for some ancient, strange habits.
 Let us help you to be basically prepared: